-Furthermore, the problematic view that if news wires include Palestinian voices the coverage would be inaccurate and impartial - a worry that does not appear to exist when it comes to Israeli commentators - has only reinforced the false idea that the occupation is in fact a war that is being fought by a 'western' state against an Arab one, or simply against the more nebulous concept of 'terrorism'.
+Furthermore, the problematic view that if news coverage includes Palestinian voices then the Palestinians must condemn the Palestinian resistance in order to be permitted to speak, whilst Israeli commentators' stance on the Israeli Occupation Forces' crimes goes unquestioned - has only reinforced the false idea that the genocide and ethnic cleansing is instead a war against 'terrorism' that is being fought by a 'western' state against 'Islamic militants'

 In this handbook, we are interested in foregrounding the facts of Palestinian lives, which are increasingly being marginalised and silenced.
-To do so requires the voices of those who have been targeted by Israel's colonial project for over a century, to be given a fair hearing and access to media platforms.
-Readers and audiences deserve to understand what is happening, especially given the complicity in Israel's ongoing colonial project of so many governments around the world.

-This emphasis on the facts of Palestinian lives is important because it challenges not only its silencing by mainstream media outlets, but also raises critical questions about the stated objectivity of these same institutions in justifying it.
+To do so requires the voices of those who have been targeted by Israel's colonial project for over a century to be given equal and unpoliced access to media platforms.
+Readers and audiences deserve to understand what is happening, especially given the complicity in Israel's ongoing colonial project of so many governments around the world, and the Zionist lobby's extensive curtailing of the rights of many populations to freedom of expression and assembly.
+This emphasis on the facts of Palestinian lives is important, because it challenges not only its silencing by mainstream media outlets but also raises critical questions about the stated objectivity and journalistic integrity of these same institutions in justifying it.

-As Emily Wilders, a US-based journalist who was fired from AP for publishing the following observation on twitter, notes:
+As Emily Wilders, a US-based journalist who was fired from AP for publishing the following observation on X (formerly known as Twitter), notes:

-"objectivity" feels fickle when the basic terms we use to report news implicitly stake a claim.
+"Objectivity" feels fickle when the basic terms we use to report news implicitly stake a claim.
 [U]sing "[I]srael" but never "[P]alestine," or "war" but not "siege and occupation" are political choices-yet media make those exact choices all the time without being flagged as biased.